ark-lang/ark-docs/interfaces.md

     return (r.width * 2) * (r.height * 2);
 }

+// NOTE std::math::PI as of writing this doesn't exist
+// in this context it's more for an example sake
+// but I'm sure you know what PI means in this context

 func (c: circle) area() -> f64 {
     return std::math::PI * c.radius * c.radius;
 }